-14. Duties of registrar in respect of applications under sections $\underline{9}$ and $\underline{10}$
+14. Duties of Commissioner in respect of applications under sections 9 and 10

-(1) On receipt of a decision of the board approving an application for the conversion of customary tenure to freehold tenure or approving a grant of land in freehold tenure accompanied by a certified survey plan, the registrar shall issue a freehold certificate of title to the applicant.
+- (1) On receipt of a decision of the board approving an application for the conversion of customary tenure to freehold tenure or approving a grant of land in freehold tenure accompanied by a certified survey plan, the Commissioner shall issue a freehold certificate of title to the applicant. - (2) The Commissioner may, in accordance with section 39 of the Registration of Titles Act, on the advice of the commissioner responsible for surveys, issue to the applicant a certificate of title endorsed with the words "Limited as to Parcels".

-- (2) The registrar may, in accordance with section 39 of the Registration of Titles Act, on the advice of the commissioner for surveys and mapping, issue to the applicant a certificate of title endorsed with the words "Limited as to Parcels". - (3) Where the decision of the board includes a request under section 13(6)(b) that the registrar shall endorse the certificate of title with an encumbrance so as to give effect to a restriction, condition or limitation on the freehold title, the registrar shall give effect to that request.
+[subsection (2) amended by section 11 of Act 1 of 2004]

+(3) Where the decision of the board includes a request under section 13(6)(b) that the Commissioner shall endorse the certificate of title with an encumbrance so as to give effect to a restriction, condition or limitation on the freehold title, the Commissioner shall give effect to that request.